gitfoxi/gitfoxi.github.io/_staging/2013-08-22-Coming-Attractions.md

 ## Category: hp93k System -- How it Works

+### Dumpster diving in /opt/hp9300/soc

+You can learn a lot about how SmarTest works by combing it's file tree.

 ### Layers: Firmware Commands

 "Firmware Commands" don't really let you talk to the firmware, but they do